 If you want more guidance on starter portions for children, see my guide.

 So how do you get kids to eat fish?
-First, pick the best fish for beginners such as a mild fish like cod.
+First, pick a mild fish like cod to begin with.

 If you missed out on the early introduction part, I believe it’s never too late to introduce fish to your kids.
 Even if you have your own seemingly insurmountable obstacles, go ahead and give it another try—you may reel in some willing eaters!